kaltura/media-server/Installation.md

 - Add the IP range containing the Wowza machine IP to the local.ini:
 	internal_ip_range = {required range}
   Note that this is not necessary for a Hybrid eCDN installation.
+- Edit the broadcast.ini file according to the broadcast.template.ini file.

 ## Admin Console: ##